vitringr/vault/_Draft.md

+(-fader, halfsage)

-D B seems cool tbh
+D B seems cool tbh!

 And it has the MEANING

+!!!
+D 'S' B !!!
+One way or another, no matter really.

 ---